 Malti says our education system is at a turning point: More and more experts understand and agree that our social and emotional health is important for our academic learning, our psychological well-being, and our overall success in life.

 “If you keep them apart in the classroom, you are not going to reach psychological or mental functioning,” says Malti.
-“It goes hand in hand: a person can’t thrive academically if he or she is depressed, and in order to be a better learner, those depressive issues need to be addressed.
+“It goes hand in hand: a person can’t thrive academically if [they are] depressed, and in order to be a better learner, those depressive issues need to be addressed.
 I think any other approach—like focusing on particular groups of children, or prioritizing academics or health outcomes—is more likely to be exclusive.”

 Who let the dogs out?